rafaeltxc/NvStation/README.md

 ### Support

 This configuration was written for linux (tested on Arch specifically), and should work fine with any distro.
 It’s not fully self-sufficient for handling other OSes like Windows or MacOS.
 Although, setting it up should be pretty straightforward, mostly fixing system paths to match the current OS pattern.
+The issue may be settled in the future.

+### Contributing and Repository Activity

+This is only my personal take on Neovim that i've been wonking on a while from time to time, and as it's just a hobby, i wont be going to work on it all the times, but i do intend to keep improving it.
+The ideia that will follow the subsequent improvements is to make the configuration feel even more like an actual IDE.

+- Languages Improvements
+    - The _master_ branch will aim to include support for as many languages as possible, a complete "battle station" to work with any project in any language.
+    - Having a _nvim\_{language}_ branch to each language inside of the _master_ branch, where each one of them will carry a unique language implementation (like Java, Rust, etc.), but will also include utility languages and tools such as XML, YAML, Dockerfiles, and basic front-end support (JS/TS, HTML, CSS...).

+- Plugins improvements
+    - The addition of new plugins is not guaranteed to happen, at least not plugins that change the current looks and/or mechanics, such as _bufferline.nvim_ or _lualine.nvim_.
+On the other hand, plugins such as _harpoon.nvim_ might be added since their use is more “optional” and up to each individual user.

+I won’t be writing a _CONTRIBUTING.md_, since the project is pretty simple, but any contribution is welcome as long as it follows the notes above.

+As far as code formatting goes, just stick to the current file style while using stylua with its default settings and it should be enough.